2020–2023 Minneapolis–Saint Paul racial unrest: George Floyd Square occupation protest, May 26–ongoing

-On May 26, the day after George Floyd's murder, an occupation protest emerged at the intersection of East 38th Street and Chicago Avenue in Minneapolis, where Floyd was killed.
+On May 26, the day after George Floyd's murder, an occupation protest emerged at the intersection of East 38th Street and Chicago Avenue in Minneapolis, where Floyd was murdered.
 Protesters turned the area into a makeshift memorial and erected barricades to keep automobile traffic out, and police officers largely avoided the area in the following months.
 Thousands of visitors protested and grieved at the site, which was adorned with public art installments and described as like a "shrine".
 When Minneapolis city officials attempted to negotiate reopening the intersection in August 2020, protesters demanded that the city meet a list of 24 demands before removing cement barricades around it.

 The Minneapolis Planning Commission recommended to the city council that Chicago Avenue between 37th and 39th streets be named "George Perry Floyd Jr Place", and the city designated the intersection as one of seven cultural districts in the city.
 The city also allocated $4.7 million to establish a permanent memorial at the site, though by the end of 2020, it was unable to reach agreement with community organizations that had presented officials with a list of demands before opening the intersection back up.
 The occupation protests persisted in 2021.
 City crews removed cement barricades at the intersection on June 3, 2021, as part of a phased reopening process, and vehicular traffic resumed on June 20, after having been closed for over a year.

 Despite the intersection reopening to vehicular traffic, by the end of 2021, the occupied protest at George Floyd Square had persisted for 19 months.
 Tension persisted between organizers of the occupied protest, neighborhood residents, and city officials into 2023.